To help everyone in the school community to be clear about what we are trying to achieve, our simple motto encapsulates our intentions:

 Points will be recorded in the student planner, which students must have with them at all times.
 They have been designed to fit in a blazer pocket for that reason.

-If and when a student reaches five points within a half term, they will receive a detention after school.
-If they reach 20 points, they will move to an intervention stage.
+If and when a student reaches five points within a half term, they will receive a lunchtime detention.
+Points accumulation will be closely monitored by form tutors and they will move to an intervention stage if a worrying trend is emerging.
 At the end of every half term, all students’ points will reset to zero to give them a chance for a fresh start.

 For the great majority of students, occasional reminders and, where necessary, points will be enough to remind them of how they are expected to behave and no further action will be necessary.
 Where this isn’t the case, or where misbehaviour is more serious, a clear and proportionate system of escalation is needed.